dolsysmith/voyager-dashboard/README.md

 # voyager-dashboard

 A lightweight web app for viewing Voyager data in chart and table form.
+Optimized for the Chrome browser.
+(May not work in IE.)

+## Components

+A Python/SQL script loads Voyager data into a local database for simplified, fast lookup.
+A web server, written in Javascript, serves data to a web page written with D3.js, which displays the data dynamically.
+The server script updates the local database daily, though this can be easily re-configured.

 ## Requirements
 * Python 3.4 or greater